-Markus Horning is a Senior Research Scientist at the Alaska SeaLife Center in Seward, Alaska, where he is the Director of the Laboratory for Applied Biotelemetry, and an Associate Professor, Senior Research at Oregon State University’s Marine Mammal Institute.
+Markus Horning is Research Director at the Alaska Marine Science Association, LLC, a private technology-oriented marine research entity in Seward, Alaska, and he holds affiliate faculty appointments at the University of Alaska in Anchorage and Fairbanks.
 He has used biotelemetry as a tool since the early 1980’s on many marine vertebrate species including pinnipeds, seabirds and reptiles.
 He has been instrumental in developing life-long vital rate monitors for marine homeotherms, and in the development, integration and application of novel sensors for biologgers.

 Annual Journal Metrics

 60 days to first decision for reviewed manuscripts only